thriveweb/deking-new/content/services/single-service.md

       groups of friends.

-      Whatever your reason, we at Deking can create your ideal space that is an enjoyable building experience and will give you years of enjoyable outdoor living
+      Whatever your reason, we at DeKing can create your ideal space that is an enjoyable building experience and will give you years of enjoyable outdoor living

-      All our decks are backed with a 25 year warranty so sit back, enjoy the process of your new build and relax on your new Deking Deck
+      All our decks are backed with a 25 year warranty so sit back, enjoy the process of your new build and relax on your new DeKing Deck
     podImage: /images/uploads/girl_pet_dog_deck.jpg
     podsTitle: What will you use your timber deck for?
   - podDescription: >-